MicroEJ/Tool-SDK-Docker/README.md

 All images referenced in this document are available in our [Docker Hub repository](https://hub.docker.com/u/microej/).
 You can also build them yourself following build instruction bellow and our [Github repository](https://github.com/MicroEJ/Tool-SDK-Docker).

+### Version

+Since SDK version `5.6.2` the SDK has been available in 2 versions: JDK 8 and JDK 11.
+The JDK11 image is suffixed with `-jdk11`.
+The image tagged lastest is version `5.8.2-jdk11`.

 ### MicroEJ SDK version `5.4.1` and above

 For MicroEJ SDK version `5.4.1` and above, please refer to